yottaawesome/fsnd-project-2/README.md

 1. Install virtualenv.
 2. Clone this repository.
-3. _Optional:_ Build the SPA client:
+3. Build the SPA client:
     1. Install Node and NPM.
     2. `cd` into `src/spa` in this repository.
     3. Install NPM dependencies: `npm install`.